-The Rise of eSports in New Zealand
+The rise of eSports In New Zealand

 It was thirty years ago when I got into my first computer game, but it wasn’t until I picked up a Play Station controller 10 years later that I began to understand the potential of video games.